 Punctuality is expected, although a delay of 15 minutes is still acceptable.
 The meeting tends to be open-ended, however.

 Avoid diving straight in at the beginning of a meeting.
-Russians appreciate conversation that goes beyond the boundaries of customary small talk.
+Russians appreciate a conversation that goes beyond the boundaries of customary small talk.
 Showing genuine interest in your interlocutor is just as important as praising or paying compliments.
 Send out a clear signal that you wish to become acquainted with the people who have gathered together at this point.
-It is helpful to put out your “feelers” and flip the switch from rational thinking to the emotional mode.
+It is helpful to put out your “feelers” and flip the switch from rational thinking to emotional mode.
 Be open and friendly, reveal your sense of humour and never, ever look at your watch.

 Go along with the lengthy warm-up session and allow your Russian partners to chair the meeting.